 The Home Office has defended these flights, saying they will remove convicted criminals of serious crimes from the UK and those with no right to remain.

-However, campaigners and protesters claim that there will be people on the flight who do not have criminal convictions.
+However, campaigners and protesters – among with various university students – claim that there will be people on the flight who do not have criminal convictions.

-Karen Doyle, national organiser at Movement for Justice, said in a statement:
+Karen Doyle, national organiser at Movement for Justice, declared in a statement: